Spin diffusion and spin conductivity in the 2d Hubbard model: Conclusions

-\emph{Conclusions.} We have shown that $D_s$ has a striking nonmonotonic $T$-dependence, which can be understood in terms of a crossover from a low-$T$ spin-wave dominated regime to a high-$T$ asymptotic regime via an intermediate strong spin-charge separation regime, where it nearly saturates according to the high-$T$ Heisenberg model result at $D_s \sim Ja^2$.
+We have shown that $D_s$ has a striking nonmonotonic $T$-dependence, which can be understood in terms of a crossover from a low-$T$ spin-wave dominated regime to a high-$T$ asymptotic regime via an intermediate strong spin-charge separation regime, where it nearly saturates according to the high-$T$ Heisenberg model result at $D_s \sim Ja^2$.
 In both of these high-$T$ regimes, the scattering length is of the order lattice spacing and the conductivity is strongly reduced due to decreased $\chi_s$.
-Analogously to the charge transport, these regime can be referred to as a {\it ``spin bad metal''}.
+In analogy to the case of charge transport, these regime can be referred to as a {\it ``spin bad metal''}.
 The action in $D_s$ is governed by the spin velocity that evolves from $J$ to $t$ up to the asymptotic high-$T$ regime, where spins and charges behave alike and $D_s \sim D_c \sim t a^2$.

-In the whole regime of $T\lesssim U/2$ the spin-charge separation is substantial.
+In the whole regime of $T\lesssim U/2$ (with or without doping or magnetization) the spins and charges behave differently.
 An interesting open question is better characterization of the behavior at lower $T$.
 Away from half-filling in the well-defined quasiparticle regime one expects similar behavior of spin and charge transport.
 Further studies in real materials, e.g., with techniques like spin injection \cite{johnson93,si97, ji04} or magnetization currents measurements \cite{meier03, cornelissen15} would be highly valuable.
 Better understanding of the spin transport would also shed light on thermal conductivity and NMR relaxation rate\cite{takigawa96}, for which our results suggest a nonmonotonic-in-$T$ diffusive contribution.